ECTC Master Plan

 Parking Lot G (east of OTB) incorporates green space and landscaping at traffic islands to reduce large "sea of asphalt" and improve image|identity from Elizabethtown Bypass (US31W).

-Deferred Maintenance Planned Captial Projects
+Deferred Maintenance Planned Capital Projects

 Deferred Maintenance